Brian Horton: Hednesford Town

 Born in Hednesford, Staffordshire, Horton's father, Richard, was a coal miner at the North Staffordshire Coalfield and his mother, Irene, worked as a cook at Cannock Grammar School.
-He started his career as a member of Walsall's youth-team at the age of 15.
+He started his career as a member of Walsall's youth team at the age of 15.
 He played regularly in the West Midlands (Regional) League, though was released after two years without having appeared for the first-team, and joined hometown club Hednesford Town in the West Midlands (Regional) League after being signed by player-manager Dick Neal.
 During his time at the club he worked in the building trade in the Walsall area.
 He became known as Nobby to fans, a nickname that stuck with him throughout his career, after a supporter stated that Horton played like Nobby Stiles.
 He won the Staffordshire Senior Cup in his final appearance for the club, a victory over Kidderminster Harriers.

 Port Vale

-Horton returned to the Football League at the age of 21 when he signed for newly promoted Third Division club Port Vale in July 1970.
+Horton returned to the Football League at the age of 21 when he signed for newly-promoted Third Division club Port Vale in July 1970.
 It was reported that his transfer fee was a pint of shandy, as Vale were struggling financially and simply haggled with the Hednesford Town chairman by plying him with alcohol, therefore his transfer fee was 'a pint of shandy'.
-In fact Port Vale agreed to play a pre-season friendly with Hednesford and allowed them to keep all the gate receipt money from the match.
+Port Vale agreed to play a pre-season friendly with Hednesford and allowed them to keep all the gate receipt money from the match.
 Horton had been earning £7-a-week at Hednesford, rising to £20 with win bonuses, supplemented by a £20-a-week income from building work, and so actually took a significant pay cut to turn professional at Port Vale on wages of £23-a-week.

 A first-team regular from the start under manager Gordon Lee, Horton played 40 games in the 1970–71 season, and scored his first competitive goal in a 3–2 win against Bury at Gigg Lane.
 He then found his scoring form in the 1971–72 campaign, as he hit eight goals in 47 appearances; he also became the club's penalty taker, with half of his goals coming from the spot.
 He hit seven goals in 43 games in the 1972–73 season, four of his strikes coming from the penalty spot.
 He missed a period around Christmas due to injury, and during this time his teammates struggled to find results; this ultimately cost the "Valiants", as they finished four points behind promoted Notts County.
 The injury had come in a 2–0 defeat at Charlton Athletic, when a knee-high tackle left him with a hairline fracture of the leg, which also caused him to miss an FA Cup third round tie with West Ham United.